gurbindersingh/localstorage-size/README.md

 A simple script for determining the size of local storage in browsers.

-> Note: Sometimes clearing the local storage doesn't work it's necessary to reload the page a few times.
+> Note: Sometimes clearing the local storage doesn't work.
+Simply reload the page until it does.